lorenzosinisi/car_api/README.md

 # Cars API

 An endpoint to provide the 10 nearest GPS positions ordered by distance given a set of data.
-This example code uses the Kdtree algorithm and stores the tree in a static file in the db directory.
+This example code uses Rails + Kdtree algorithm in static files.
+In this way is possibile to process million of positions in a very short time.

 ## Requirements